divyadhimaan/lld-playground/concepts/design-patterns/composite.md

-# Composite: Design Pattern
+# Composite: Structural Design Pattern

-> A structural design pattern, used to treat individual objects and compositions of objects uniformly.
+> used to treat individual objects and compositions of objects uniformly.
 >
 > It lets you compose objects into tree structures to represent part-whole hierarchies.